Amorymeltzer/mls/notes.md

 - Stat predictions, goals?
 PCA plots? -> Joe
 - Individual stats with goal AVG?
 Would need player pages...
 - Sort players by batting order?
 Eh.
+- What happens to order in season when players play, then miss, then come back?
+Check it out (Scott, Luke, etc.)
 #### Archive system
 - Small links to other archived tables - next/previous seasons?
 - Should mainpage list seasons from oldest to newest, newest to oldest, or old to new within a year, or what?
 Maybe new line for each year?